Things to do in Bled

 The best and most beautiful Bled’s attraction is, of course, the lake.

 There is a 6km trail that snakes around the water, perfect to walk or to bike around.
 Walking the entire trail takes around 1 or 2 hours to complete.
-The path is very pleasant and you have several points where you can sit and enjoy the lake.
+The path is very pleasant and you have several points in the area where you can sit and enjoy the lake.

 Swim & other sports